 Some keys are divided into top and bottom halves.
-The function for the yellow top half is called a "shifted" function.
+The function for the top half is called a "shifted" function.
 To activate these commands press the SHIFT key in the bottom left corner and then press the function key.

-Many of the Cornerstone commands require a numeric parameter.
+Many of the MS260i commands require a numeric parameter.
 First, press the function key for the command.
-The bottom line of the LCD display will then show an abbreviated form of the command and the current parameter.
+The bottom line of the display will then show an abbreviated form of the command and the current parameter.
 There is no need to erase this number; simply typing the first key for your desired parameter will overwrite the current value.
 To execute the command press the ENTER key in the bottom right corner.

 While entering parameters, if you mistype one digit press SHIFT and then DEL (above the decimal point in the numeric keypad); this will move backward one display position and delete that character.
+Or, press the Abort key, or wait ten seconds and the display will terminate the entry.

-Figure 34: 74009 Hand Controller Keypad
+Figure 36: 74009 Hand Controller Keypad